pro-crafting/WorldFuscator/README.md

 All materials in hidden-materials are replaced by endstone.
 All block entities will be replaced by air.

+### Fuscation Modes
+* CHUNK_AND_BLOCK
+In this fuscation mode, chunk and blocks are checked if the player has rights.
+This allows for perfect fuscation in tight spaces.

 ## Integrations
 Currently, WorldFuscator has Integration Plugins for following region providers: